Evolution of Quasi-Periodic Eruptions in the post-TDE Accretion Disk Perturbed by an Orbiting Star: Results

 \subsection{Long-term amplitude X-ray decline}

-A possibly better comparison of the theoretically calculated QPE long-term amplitude decline with the observational data could be provided by expressing QPE amplitudes in the soft X-ray domain.
-To obtain these luminosities, we calculated the standard gas-pressure dominated accretion disk properties (see Appendix \ref{apendixb}), post-shock temperature of the ejected gas cloud, and the estimated radius of the cloud as $R_\text{cl} \sim 10^{11}\,$cm, which agrees with the observations \citep{Frenchie}.
+A plausibly better comparison of the theoretically calculated QPE long-term amplitude decline with the observational data could be obtained by expressing QPE amplitudes in the soft X-ray domain.
+To determine these luminosities, we calculated the standard gas-pressure dominated accretion disk properties (see Appendix \ref{apendixb}), post-shock temperature of the ejected gas cloud, and the estimated radius of the cloud as $R_\text{cl} \sim 10^{11}\,$cm, which agrees with the observations \citep{Frenchie}.
 We keep $R_\text{cl}$ constant during the outburst peak for simplicity.
-According to the standard blackbody spectral energy distribution, we have obtained $(0.2, 2)\,$keV luminosities and compared them to their 3-year delayed counterparts.
+According to the standard blackbody spectral energy distribution, we obtained $(0.2, 2)\,$keV luminosities.
+We then compared these results to their 3-year delayed counterparts.
 The result can be seen in Fig.~\ref{xratio}.

-In order to reproduce the largest amplitude drops in 3 years, changing the mass of the SMBH does not yield big enough changes of $\mathcal{R}_{\rm x}$.
+To reproduce the largest amplitude drops in 3 years, changing the mass of the SMBH does not yield big enough changes in $\mathcal{R}_{\rm x}$.
 We do not explicitly show the effect of viscous spreading on the amplitudes here since we would only replicate the $S_1$ curve from the Fig.~\ref{Amplitude ratio}.
-However, the accretion rate power-law index $p$ has the leading-order effect again, and in combination with the decreasing surface density due to the viscous spreading of the disk, the largest values of $\mathcal{R}_\text{x}$ can be reproduced (see also Fig.~\ref{Amplitude ratio}).
-The value of $\mathcal{R}_\text{x}$ is analogically defined as the ratio $\mathcal{R}$ in Subsection~\ref{decline_section} but using the soft X-ray luminosity instead of the bolometric luminosity.
+However, the accretion rate power-law index, $p$, has the leading-order effect again.
+In combination with the decreasing surface density due to the viscous spreading of the disk, the largest values of $\mathcal{R}_\text{x}$ can be reproduced (see also Fig.~\ref{Amplitude ratio}).
+The value of $\mathcal{R}_\text{x}$ is analogically defined as the ratio, $\mathcal{R}$, given in Section~\ref{decline_section}, but using the soft X-ray luminosity instead of the bolometric luminosity.
 However, the bolometric-based conclusions remain robust since the ratio $L_{\rm x}/L_{\rm bol}$ evolves only mildly across the relevant parameter space (see also Appendix~\ref{apendixb}).